nevercaution/elasticsearch-cli/README.md

 ```
 $ ./bin/elasticsearch-cli

-# if you wnat to specific host
+# if you want to specific host
 $ ./bin/elasticsearch-cli -host YOUR_HOST

-# if you wnat to specific port
+# if you want to specific port
 $ ./bin/elasticsearch-cli -port YOUR_PORT

 # both also possible